 The name “electric body” comes from Walt Whitman’s poem, “I Sing the Electric Body,” in which he celebrates the beauty and wonder of all human bodies, including the bodies of male and female slaves he saw being auctioned in Baltimore.
-The poem ends with the most complete body scan probably ever put in words.
+The poem ends with the most complete body scan probably ever put in words by a poet.

 All of us need to come to terms with our bodily selves.
 As phenomenologists teach, we are our body.
 Christians especially need to understand ourselves as bodily creatures.
 We are created as bodies from earthly material (Genesis 2:7).
 God redeemed us by the suffering, death, and resurrection of Christ, his body naked in his flogging, crucifixion, and resurrection from the dead (with grave clothes left behind).
 By our Baptism we are joined to the death and resurrection of Christ.
 We receive the Holy Spirit who dwells in the temple of our bodies.
 We receive the body of Christ in bread and wine into our bodies for forgiveness, reconciliation, and healing.
 We look for the promised resurrection of our bodies when Christ comes again in glory.
 Our life before God in Christ through the Spirit is all about the body.
 It is experienced in the body.
 That’s what embodiment mean.